 Medical research and scientific innovations are evolving and progressing at an unprecedented rate.
 Scientific knowledge and technological innovations allow a better understanding of the human body, its mechanisms and how it responds to medical treatment.
 Research, development and production of medicines and vaccines continue to progress toward better adapted, safer and higher quality health solutions for patients.
-To support its solutions, a strong regulatory framework is required to oversee pharmaceutical companies, including on the use of animals in research, development and production.
+To support its solutions, a strong regulatory framework is required to oversee pharmaceutical companies, including on the use of animals in research, development, and production.

-Animal research raises dilemmas not only for scientists that use animals as part of their medical research, but also for society as a whole.
+Animal research raises dilemmas not only for scientists that use animals as part of their research projects, but also for society as a whole.
 The current consensus is that the use of animals in research is justified only if there are clear benefits for human and animal health.
-Although diminishing, animal research continues to be an integral part of any research and testing strategy, alongside non-animal methods (such as computer models and in vitro studies) and clinical research that, together, generate data sufficiently robust to ensure safe and appropriate health solutions for patients.
+As a key element of Corporate Social Responsibility, Sanofi commits to meet or exceed regulations and standards for the use of animals and to develop alternative approaches.

 The most predictive scientific approaches must be chosen to ensure the safety and effectiveness of new and commercialized drugs and vaccines; thus, testing of vaccines prior to releasing batches is internationally required for public health reasons.
 Animal testing is mandated to ensure safety and effectiveness for the majority of the vaccines we develop.